crystal-ball/componentry/CONTRIBUTING.md

 noise to the community.
 This library is useful because it's small, simple and compatible with Boostrap v4.

+#### Computing props

+Every library component can have default props configured using the `<ThemeProvider />`.
+The default configurations are accessed by individual components using context, but these values are **defaults** and will be overriden by component instance props values.
+This computed props value is handled in each component by merging the context values and props values.
+Note that any values which are additive, such as `className` need to be accessed directly from props and context because merging the two can override or duplicate the values.

+#### Passing props

+All props that are not used by the library are passed through using rest syntax.
+This supports composition by allowing any root component to be used as a library element and any arbitrary props to be passed.
+It's important that the props rest is included **last** in the `createElement` call so that **any** library prop can be overriden _(Eg: passing activate/deactive methods override library props which enables controlled components)_.

 #### Experimental JS Features

 Library source code should not use experimental JS features beyond Stage-4.
 This lets